 Find out more about five popular South African horse disciplines: Dressage, Show Jumping, Endurance Ride, Eventing and Equitation.

-All links on this page open in a new browser window.
+All links on this page will open in a new browser window.

 Dressage is a method of competitive horse training with competitions held at all levels including amateur to the Olympics.
 The principal aim of dressage is to unlock a horse’s natural athletic through rigorous and liberal training methods.
 These training methods maximize the horse’s potential as a riding horse.